nianiolang/nianiolang.github.io/json_ptd_validator.md

 Supported `ptd` types can be divided into simple and complex.

 `JSON ptd validator` supports 6 different simple types - each corresponds to a proper data type.
-All simple types can define a field value type, but cannot define field itself.\
+All simple types can define a field value type, but cannot define the field itself.\
 In order to define JSON type it is necessary to use at least 1 complex type.

 For simple types examples, we use `ov.ptd_rec` with 1 field which is `example_field`.
 The type of this field is our example.